 The beast from the east is about to strike!
-Its been over 30 years since we have had a continuous winds this cold from the east in winter, originating all the way from Siberia.
-We are lucky that this is happening at the end of winter, when the sun is starting to get higher in the sky as this would be even more bitter in the middle of winter than how its going to feel.
-It will still be very cold with sub zero temperatures by day & night.
-There is the possibility of date records going on Wednesday / Thursday next week, certainly plumbers will be busy when the thaw happens.
+Its been over 30 years since we have had a continuous wind this cold from the east in winter, originating all the way from Siberia.
+We are lucky that this is happening at the end of winter when the sun is starting to get higher in the sky as this would be even more bitter in the middle of winter than how it’s going to feel.
+It will still be very cold with sub-zero temperatures by day & night.
+There is the possibility of date records going on Wednesday / Thursday next week, certainly, plumbers will be busy when the thaw happens.

 Look out for my review of the Beat from the East in a further blog.